alanng10/class-lang/Docue/Article/Single/a.md

 The classes do no have struct in their abstracts.
 This is enough element to do any inner processing.

-Single doest not need enum.
+Single does not need enum.
 Single has class and share operate.
 This is enough element to do any shared list for system programming.